 You should also avoid using your teeth as tools.
 For instance, never use your teeth to open bottles.
 Steering away from pigmenting foods and drinks can also help your laminate veneers live longer.

-If you would like to learn about laminate veneers, you can contact us via WhatsApp or through filling out the following form.
+If you would like to learn about laminate veneers, you can contact us through filling out the following form.
 Our specialists will get in touch with you ASAP and answer all your questions.
 We also offer free online consultation where you can discuss with our specialists your case and receive a general diagnosis.